GabrielaTuma/MechaCar_Statistical_Analysis/README.md

 :negative_squared_cross_mark:  The third lot has a variance of 170, quite alarming comparing to the other lots.

-The third lot raises a red flag, something out of the normal happen in the process between the producion of lot number 1 and 3.
+The third lot is raising a red flag, something out of the normal happened in the process between the production of lot number 1 and 3.
 Machine calibration, different employees and shifts, unexpected shortages, a lot can happen to affect the normal activity of a manufacturing operation.
 The company should investigate further to understand the abnormality in the third lot and address the necessary repairs to avoid producing more bad lots in the future.
-Not just a waste of money and resources for the company, it can bring safety issues for the final consumer.
+Not just a waste of money and resources for the company, this variability can bring safety issues for the final consumer.

  ## T-Tests on Suspension Coils